flaneurette/Fabrik-Imager/README.md

 # Fabrik Imager
-A simple PNG image editor
+A simple editor to edit and create PNG images.

+Has the most used functions, for simplicity